Coercive actions, economic revival team up to lift tax mop-up

-New Delhi, April 9 (IANS) In a paradox of sorts, tax collections have significantly improved in the past few months despite the ongoing Covid-19 pandemic and its impact on the economy.
+New Delhi: In a paradox of sorts, tax collections have significantly improved in the past few months despite the ongoing Covid-19 pandemic and its impact on the economy.

 Experts said the reasons for the surging tax collections have been a combination of improving economic activities and coercive actions by the authorities.